 plans to relieve the A63/N10’s onslaught of lorries

-There is a start-stop-start project, begun then suspended for legal wrangling, and intended soon to start again and finish in 2020.
-This project will upgrade the 102 km section that is the RN10 to motorway norms, with a toll station at each end of the new section.
-The upgrade concerns the RN10 from Salles (Gironde) to Saint-Geours-de-Maremne (Landes).
-There are rumours that just heavy goods traffic will pay the tolls to be levied.
-At the beginning of 2009, the project is at the stage of calling for applications from potential concessionaires.
+There is a start-stop-start project, begun then suspended for legal wrangling, now definitely started again - see a work in progress - upgrading the RN10 to a motorway just below.
+This project will upgrade the 102 km section that is the RN10 to motorway norms, with a toll station at each end of the new section between Salles (Gironde) and Saint-Geours-de-Maremne (Landes).
 There are also concurrent projects in progress to improve the Bordeaux rocade, and to increase to two-by-three lanes the A63 from Ondres [Sortie 7] to the Spanish border [Biriatou péage].
 All three projects are foreseen to be completed by 2020.

 put the lorries on ferries and trains